Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

+Each element of CFIM indicates the amount of information related to the corresponding parameters.
+For example, $(\bm{F}_{\text{C}}[\bm{P}])_{11}$ is the information of $\theta_1$.
+By taking the inverse of CFIM, we can find the lower bound on the variance of the corresponding parameter,

+Note that the CFIM is not always invertible.
+By diagonalizing the CFIM, we learn which parameters can be estimated with possibly small uncertainty.
+Indeed, the eigenvalues of the CFIM indicate the amount of information and its inverse bounds the precision of estimation, while the corresponding eigenvectors indicate the linear combinations of the parameters which are estimated up to that precision.
+The desired parameter should be one of these eigenvectors.
+The combinations of the parameters corresponing to the zero eigenvalues have infinite variances.

-where $\bm{w}$ is the vector of weighted coefficients $w_i$ in the combination.
-To calculate the CFI for a parameter $\theta$ encoded in a shared entangled state (\ref{PGHZstate}) and measured by local sensing stations, we need to define a measurement operators applied by each sensing station independently.
-It is known \cite{dqs_dv2exp} that in such we consider, the measurement defined by the projectors on the eigenvectors of the Pauli operator $\sigma_x$
+To calculate the CFI for the parameter $\theta$ encoded in the shared entangled state (\ref{PGHZstate}) and measured by local sensing stations, we need to define a measurement operators applied by each sensing station independently.
+It is known~\cite{dqs_dv2exp} that in such a case, the measurement defined by the projectors on the eigenvectors of the Pauli operator $\sigma_x$

-is optimal to achieve the minimum of $\frac{1}{F_C[P]}$.
+is optimal to achieve the minimum of $1/F_\text{C}[\bm{P}]$.

-However, this measurement is particularly problematic in the photon-number qubit basis, as it requires intermediate interaction between the photon and matter, for example, in quantum memory, or other sophisticated techniques which may make our procedure less feasible with the current technology.
-Therefore, instead of $\sigma_x$ basis measurement, we consider the measurement defined by displacement followed by photon counting \cite{Takeoka2005, Takeoka2006}.
-This situation is schematically shown in Fig.~\ref{3}.
+However, this measurement is particularly problematic in the photon-number qubit basis, as it requires intermediate interaction between the photon and matter, for example, in quantum memory, or other sophisticated techniques including fast feebacks \cite{Takeoka2005, Takeoka2006}.
+Therefore, instead of $\sigma_x$ basis measurement, we consider the approximated measurement defined by displacement followed by photon detection \cite{takesasa2008}.
+In addition, we use squeezing operators to approach the ideal $\sigma_x$ basis measurement.
+This situation is schematically shown in Fig.~\ref{4}.
 Thus, our local measurement operators $M_{i,0}$ and $M_{i,1}$ which we propose to extract information about the global parameter $\theta$ from the shared entangled state (\ref{PGHZstate}) are: